Exhibitions

 Seen/Unseen (pop-up solo exhibition), NI Group for Art as Therapy, Belfast, Northern Ireland

-Seen/Unseen (solo exhibition), Belfast Exposed, Belfast, Northern Ireland
+Seen/Unseen (solo exhibition), Belfast Exposed, Northern Ireland

 2024